 So we can now see that you could build the Adventure 40 at a lot of different lengths and still spend the same amount.

 This length will yield the best combination of speed and sea-kindliness at a reasonable price.

 Adventure 40 Price

-To see what this means in the real world of hard cold cash let’s compare the Adventure 40 to the Beneteau Oceanis 45, a 23,000 lb boat that sells for about US$225,000.
+To see what this means in the real world of hard cold cash let’s compare the Adventure 40 to the Beneteau Oceanis 45, a 23,000 lb boat that sold for about US$225,000 in 2012.
 The Adventure 40 will be:

 - Substantially smaller.

 - Have a much smaller rig and lower maximum righting moment.